n-raine/rp2350-powman-sleep/README.md

 This effectively powers off the whole microcontroller, sans the RAM, XIP cache and always-on (AON) domain.
-Inside this AON domain is the powman peripheral, containing the low-power oscillator (LPOSC), RTC timer and power control.
+Inside this AON domain is the powman peripheral, containing the low-power oscillator (LPOSC), AON timer and power control.
 Its this always-on logic that allows the microcontroller to wake itself up.
 You can configure up to four wake-up sources from either GPIO inputs or the AON timer.